-Various types of aggregates that are used in the manufacturing of lightweight concrete includes natural materials like pumice and scoria, artificial materials like expanded shales and clays and processed materials like perlite and vermiculite.
+Various types of aggregates that are used in the manufacturing of lightweight concrete include natural materials like pumice and scoria, artificial materials like expanded shales and clays and processed materials like perlite and vermiculite.

 For example: Thermal conductivity – the k value, for plain concrete may be as high as 10-12.
 But the thermal conductivity of Lightweight concrete is about 0.3.

-Lightweight Concretes are used, depending upon their composition, for thermal insulation., for protecting steel structures, they are also used in long span bridge decks, and even as building blocks.
+Lightweight Concretes are used, depending upon their composition, for thermal insulation, for protecting steel structures, they are also used in long span bridge decks, and even as building blocks.

-High Density Concrete:
+3. High Density Concrete:

 They are mostly used in atomic power plants and other similar structures.
 Because it provides good protection from all type of radiations.

 In fact, it is because of the combined action of plain concrete (having high compressive strength) and steel (having high tensile strength).

 Every care is taken to ensure the maximum bond between the reinforcement and the concrete during the setting and hardening process.

 Thus, the resulting material (RCC) is capable of bearing all types of stress in any type of construction.
 The RCC is the most important concrete type.

 This term refers to numerous types of concrete shapes that are cast into molds either in a factory or at the site.

-Some of the examples of Precast Concrete are; precast poles, fence posts, concrete lintels, staircase units, concrete blocks and cast stones, etc.
+Some of the examples of Precast Concrete are; precast poles, fence posts, concrete lintels, staircase units, concrete blocks, and cast stones, etc.

-- Perfect proportioning of the ingredients of concrete.
+1. Perfect proportioning of the ingredients of concrete.

-- Thorough mixing of the cement, aggregates, and water to obtain the mix of the desired design and consistency.
+2. Thorough mixing of the cement, aggregates, and water to obtain the mix of the desired design and consistency.

-- Careful handling during transport and placement in the perfect design molds.
+3. Careful handling during transport and placement in the perfect design molds.

-- Perfect curing, under the controlled conditions of temperature and humidity.
+4. Perfect curing, under the controlled conditions of temperature and humidity.
 Even steam curing is used to obtain precast products having high strength in much less time.

-The latest trend in the construction industry is to shift more and more to prefabricated concrete units in building construction.
+5. The latest trend in the construction industry is to shift more and more to prefabricated concrete units in building construction.

 Such tensioned wires are held firm at each end while the concrete mix is placed.
-The result is that when concrete sets and hardens, the whole concrete members so cast is put into compression.
+The result is that when concrete sets and hardens, the whole concrete members, so the cast is put into compression.

 This sort of arrangement makes the lower section of the reinforced concrete also stronger against tension, which is the principal cause of the development of tension cracks in un-tensioned reinforced concrete.

 Since pre-stressing involves the use of jacks and tensioning equipment, the pre-stressed concrete is also cast in the factories.
-Some of its advantages are following.

-- The potential compressive strength of concrete gets considerably increased.
+1. The potential compressive strength of concrete gets considerably increased.

-- The risk of development of tension cracks in the lower sections of beams is considerably reduced.
+2. The risk of development of tension cracks in the lower sections of beams is considerably reduced.

-- The resistance to shear is greatly reduced.
+3. The resistance to shear is greatly reduced.
 This eliminates the necessity of stirrups to a great extent.

-- Lighter members can be used than the un-tensioned (normal) reinforced-concrete.
+4. Lighter members can be used than the un-tensioned (normal) reinforced-concrete.

-The prestressed concrete is greatly favored in the construction of;
+5. The prestressed concrete is greatly favored in the construction of;

 - Long span Roofs.

-- Most structures with heavy dead load.
+- Most structures with the heavy dead load.

-Air Entrained Concrete:
+7. Air Entrained Concrete: